 Lithium atoms have 3 electrons, meaning they have electrons in two shells: 2 in the first shell and 1 in the second.
 By losing an electron to become a cation, lithium gets a stable electron arrangement, identical to that of the noble gas helium.

 Fluorine atoms have 9 electrons, meaning they have 2 in the first shell and 7 in the second.
 By gaining an electron to become an anion the fluoride ion gets a stable electron arrangement, identical to that of the noble gas neon.

-And so the redox reaction of lithium with fluorine to form an ionic compound is energetically favorable:
+And so the redox reaction of sodium with chlorine to form an ionic compound is energetically favorable:

-Cations are smaller than the original atom - consider how the Lithium atom has electrons in two shells, while the lithium ion has electrons in only one shell.
+Cations are smaller than the original atom - consider how the sodium atom has electrons in three shells, while the sodium ion has electrons in only two shells.
 With more electrons, anions are larger than the original atom.

 Ion sizes are measured by the ionic radius.

 The gray color in the diagrams shows the size of the original atom.
 The blue (cation) and yellow (anion) shows the size of the ion.
 (Diagrams by Chris King.)